YakinRubaiat/yakinrubaiat.github.io4/_posts/2019-04-02-Bangladesh-C.S.E.md

 Tech/ C.S.E mainly practical focused subject, it starts as sub or practical domain of applied mathematics.
 So you have to do lots of cumulative small work with a team or a large number of people from a different domain.
-So you need some passionate people who can do this kind of thing's continuously and you need lot's of them together at the same time for a bigger project because most of the problem is big.
+And you need some passionate people who can do this kind of thing's continuously plus you need lot's of them together at the same time for a bigger project because most of the problem is big.

 This is the 2 things I think is the down track of bd C.S.E.
 Let me explain why,